A way to evaluate side gigs without lying to yourself

 - “This platform favors beginners”

-The first step is writing those assumptions down instead of pretending they’re facts.
+The first step is acknowledging those assumptions instead of treating them as facts.

 B — Baseline